lit/rfcs/rfcs/0001-rfc-process.md

 #### Acceptance

 Once accepted, RFCs are assigned an RFC number and pull requests are updated and merged.
-This means that all RFCs in lit/rfcs start as accepted.
+This means that all RFCs in lit/rfcs start as active.
 Rejected RFC pull requests are closed.

 #### RFC Meetings